-These hints from insider Ragnhild Martine Bø will lead you to high quality historical museums all over Norway.
+These hints from insider Ragnhild Martine Bø will lead you to high-quality historical museums all over Norway.

-Ragnhild Martine Bø, art historian and lecturer at The Institute of archeology, conservation and history in Oslo, is the person to ask for guidance to some of Norway’s key historical museums.
+Ragnhild Martine Bø, art historian and postdoctoral researcher at The Institute of archeology, conservation, and history in Oslo, is the person to ask for guidance to some of Norway’s key historical museums.

 Numerous famous and rare objects on display tell the story of the country’s development.
 These places’ fresh and modern approach to architecture and presentation makes the past come alive.